Reg Perks

 Perks was chosen for the tour of South Africa in 1938–1939.
 He played in only the last match, the famous 'Timeless Test' taking 5 for 100 on the most docile of wickets in the first innings.
 Perks went on to have his best season ever in 1939, with 159 wickets for less than 20 runs each, including thirteen hauls of five or more wickets in an innings in the County Championship.
 He again played in one Test against the West Indies but further progress was thwarted by the war.

 Perks was 34 when cricket resumed in 1946 and though he never came back into representative calculations, he maintained a surprising consistency for the rest of his career: his first-class averages between 1946 and 1955 were all within the very narrow range from 23.28 in 1946 to 26.16 in 1951.
 Perks' tireless fast-medium bowling was considered an important part of Worcestershire's rise to third in the County Championship in 1949 and fourth in 1951.

 In his last season, 1955, Perks became the first professional captain of Worcestershire, taking five wickets for 79 runs against Hampshire in his last match, in so doing raising his aggregate to 100 wickets for the sixteenth consecutive season.
 This feat is bettered only by Derek Shackleton and Tich Freeman.

 Perks played more than 500 matches for Worcestershire.
 He was the only man to take two thousand wickets for the county: his final total of 2,143 Worcestershire wickets (out of 2,233 in all) easily a county record, being more than 500 victims clear of second-placed Norman Gifford.
+Perks took more first-class wickets than any player who was never chosen as a Wisden Cricketer of the Year.